eth-p/uni-chip8/docs/project/Product-Document.md

   - Full graphics output
   - Full sound output
   - Interactive input not officially required
-- **Demo Program**
-  - Bouncing DVD Logo wallsaver
-    - This program will demonstrate that our CHIP-8 implementation can run basic programs.
-    - We will construct a custom sprite for the DVD Logo.
-  - Developer notes
-  - We credit *The Office* and Jarod Forbes for the idea.
 - **Basic CHIP-8 Webpage Interface**
   - Render CHIP-8 display, counters, registers, and stack.
   - We hope to enable interactive support with key presses.